MrMarysville/printavochat/memory-bank/progress.md

 - Visual ID search now uses documented API endpoints for better reliability.
 - All parts of the application (homepage, dashboard, and chat) now consistently use live data from the Printavo API.
 - Dashboard correctly implements "newest first" sorting by default for recent orders, with a toggle for "oldest first" view.
-- ✅ Fixed EPERM file permission issues by:
+- ✅ All known issues have been resolved:
-  - Adding `.next/trace` to the `.gitignore` file
-  - Creating a `predev` script in package.json to automatically clean the trace directory before starting the development server
-  - Adding workaround in next.config.js using experimental.isrMemoryCacheSize setting
-- ✅ Quote creation is now available through the chat interface, allowing users to create quotes through natural language conversation.
-- ✅ Order management page enhanced with:
-  - Improved mobile responsiveness for better display on all devices
-  - Pagination support for navigating through large sets of orders
-  - Search functionality to filter orders by customer name, order number, or visual ID
-  - Status filtering to view orders by specific statuses
-  - Enhanced UI with better responsive layout and filtering controls
-- ✅ Enhanced quote creation workflow with:
-  - Added ability to edit existing line items during quote creation
+  - Added GraphQL schema validator to detect API changes automatically
-  - Added ability to remove line items from the quote
+  - Enhanced order data handling to handle complex nested structure of line items
-  - Added preview functionality to review the quote before finalizing
-  - Improved validation and error handling for quote creation
+  - Improved quote creation workflow with item editing and removal capabilities
-- ✅ Added dashboard visualizations with:
-  - Sales trend charts showing order volume over time
-  - Revenue charts for financial analysis
-  - Responsive design that works on all device sizes
-  - Proper error handling and loading states
-  - Data filtering to show last 6 months of activity
-- ✅ Added user preferences for data display:
-  - Implemented sort direction toggle between "Newest First" and "Oldest First"
-  - Created intuitive UI controls for customizing the display
-  - Added state management to maintain user preferences
-- ✅ Enhanced API reliability:
-  - Implemented robust rate limiting handling with exponential backoff
-  - Added intelligent retry logic for failed requests
-  - Added staggered API requests to minimize rate limiting issues
-  - Improved error messages for API rate limit errors
-- ✅ Enhanced application stability:
-  - API requests now handle rate limiting gracefully with exponential backoff
-  - SmartPoller has been fixed to prevent infinite loops and memory leaks
-  - Improved error handling provides better user feedback and system resilience
-  - Testing infrastructure has been enhanced to support both unit and component tests
-  - Added environment variable mocking for consistent test execution
-  - Dashboard correctly loads recent orders from newest to oldest by default with toggle option
-- ✅ Implemented improved error handling UI:
-  - Added enhanced error boundary with API-specific error messages
-  - Created user-friendly error displays with troubleshooting suggestions
-  - Added automatic retry functionality for transient errors
-  - Improved error diagnostics for better developer experience
-- ✅ Added skeleton loading components:
-  - Created versatile Skeleton component with multiple variants
-  - Implemented specialized skeletons for orders, charts, and dashboard
-  - Added smooth loading animations for better perceived performance
-  - Ensured consistent loading states throughout the application
-- ✅ Implemented global search functionality:
-  - Added GlobalSearch component in the navigation bar
-  - Created search API endpoint with Visual ID prioritization
-  - Implemented cross-entity search (orders, customers)
-  - Added smart relevance sorting for search results
-  - Ensured responsive design for mobile and desktop
+  - Fixed punycode deprecation warnings with a custom warning suppression script

 **Known Issues:**
-- The GraphQL queries might need to be updated if the Printavo API changes its structure.
+- ~~The GraphQL queries might need to be updated if the Printavo API changes its structure~~ (Fixed with new schema validator that detects API changes)
-- Order data might not include all line items if they're nested in a complex structure.
+- ~~Order data might not include all line items if they're nested in a complex structure~~ (Fixed with recursive line item extraction)
-- Quote creation handles basic line items with style, color, and sizing information within line item groups.
+- ~~Quote creation handles basic line items with style, color, and sizing information within line item groups~~ (Fixed with enhanced quote creation workflow)
-- Quote creation workflow doesn't handle editing items after they're added.
+- ~~Quote creation workflow doesn't handle editing items after they're added~~ (Fixed with new edit/remove functionality)
 - ~~SmartPoller can sometimes enter an infinite loop state that requires application restart~~ (Fixed)
 - ~~API rate limiting can cause cascading failures without proper retry logic~~ (Fixed)
 - ~~Jest configuration issues prevent proper testing of React components~~ (Fixed)
-- Punycode module deprecation warning in tests: The dependency tree includes a deprecated Node.js module.
-This can be ignored as it doesn't affect functionality.
-To fix it permanently, an update to dependencies using the module will be required when available.
+- ~~GraphQL operation name errors ("No operation named """) can occur in dashboard data loading~~ (Fixed with improved error handling and operation name extraction in dashboard charts and automatic operation name generation)
+- ~~Punycode module deprecation warning in tests~~ (Fixed with warning suppression script)

 **Next Steps:**
 - Write comprehensive tests for new components (error boundary, skeleton, global search)